-4. Every student in a Florida high school should graduate with a rigorous, high standards-based curriculum and an area of concentration (e.g., math/science, career/technical, humanities).
+4. Every student in a Florida high school should graduate with college preparatory curriculum and an area of concentration (e.g., math/science, career/technical, humanities).
 Each concentration should have the same high academic founding in reading, mathematics, and writing.

 Fundamental reform requires higher standards, better support for students, and a restructuring of curriculum.
-The standards for students should be the same regardless of whether a student plans to go directly to work or directly to a postsecondary institution.
+The standards for students should be the same regardless of whether a student is on a college-bound or work-bound path.
 In the old paradigm, students were guided in their curricular choices by assumptions about their level of ability.
 The new paradigm assumes all students have the ability to meet higher standards and their efforts will determine their success.